dustykeyboard/programming-the-other-stuff/outline.md

 7. Version Control - Git
 8. Deployment - CI/CD
 9. Documentation - Define your expectations
-10. The Product - What to write
+10. Product - What to build

 ## Introduction